 In March 2013 Hannah travelled to Malawi to film the transformation of Africa's oldest motor ship into a floating health clinic, and to report on the transformation of the UN Dzaleka refugee camp near Lilongwe.

-Clients in 2012/2013 include BBC1, The Economist, ITV Breakfast News, BBC Sport, The Wellcome Trust, the National Reality TV Awards, Nike, Tokyo Design Week, Mitsubishi UFG, the Rhodes Trust, and Oxford University.
+Clients in 2012–2014 include BBC1, PBS' Nova, The Economist, The Times Online, ITV Breakfast News, BBC Sport, The Wellcome Trust, Tokyo Design Week, Mitsubishi UFG, the Rhodes Trust, and Oxford University.

 Since 2008 we've made 550 short films.
 Here are some highlights from the past three years.

 ► Watch the series on YouTube

 A swimmer's protest that almost got him killed, an oar that snapped in half mid-race, and a collapse leading to hospitalisation...
 The 2012 Boat Race was the most dramatic ever.
 We followed the Oxford University Boat Club from their trials at the start of the 7-month season through to the Race Day aftermath.